18 Best Free and Public DNS Servers in 2024 — Safe and Fast

 The main downside of ExpressVPN is that it’s pretty expensive.
 But you can save a lot of money when you take advantage of its 49% discount.

-You can even try it without risk with its 30-day money-back guarantee.
+ExpressVPN also has a 30-day money-back guarantee, so you can try it risk-free and get a full refund if you're not satisfied.
 I tried canceling my policy on day 27 to see if it actually works.
 After ExpressVPN asked me a couple of questions, they proceeded with my request, and my money was refunded in 4 business days.

 - Lightning-fast speeds that provide fast DNS requests